Economics (M.A.)

 Economics M.A. and Ph.D. students cannot use a course marked with an asterisk (*) as an elective unless they obtain prior approval from the associate chair for graduate studies in economics.

-The comprehensive exam in economics tests knowledge of microeconomics and macroeconomics and is taken after completion of ECON 6010 and ECON 6020.
-It is a three-hour written certification examination and is offered twice per year, in January and at the end of May/early June.
+The capstone project course in economics provides students with additional skills in econometrics and data analysis and is taken after completion of ECON 6010 and ECON 6020.
+It is a project based course with a final paper and is offered twice per year, in late fall and spring.